redhat-cop/network.backup/extensions/experiences/backup/README.md

 GNU General Public License v3.0 or later.

-See [LICENSE](https://www.gnu.org/licenses/gpl-3.0.txt) to see the full text.This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/rohitthakur2590/network.backup/blob/main/LICENSE) file for details.
+See [LICENSE](https://www.gnu.org/licenses/gpl-3.0.txt) to see the full text.
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/redhat-cop/network.backup/blob/main/LICENSE) file for details.

 ---

-For any issues or questions, please open an issue on the [GitHub issue tracker](https://github.com/rohitthakur2590/network.backup/issues).
+For any issues or questions, please open an issue on the [GitHub issue tracker](https://github.com/redhat-cop/network.backup/issues).